U.S. jobless claims rise modestly as labor market tightens

 The impact of Harvey and Irma has largely dropped out of the claims data for the mainland United States.
 But Irma and Hurricane Maria continue to impact claims for the Virgin Islands and Puerto Rico, now virtually isolated because of the destruction of infrastructure due to the storms.

-A Labor Department official said they continued to estimate claims data for the islands.
+A Labor Department official said claims data for the islands had continued to be estimated.

-The dollar .DXY held gains versus a basket of currencies after the data, while prices for U.S. Treasuries were little changed.
-U.S. stock index futures were trading mostly higher.

 The claims report also showed the number of people still receiving benefits after an initial week of aid declined 3,000 to 1.90 million in the week ended Oct.
 14, the lowest level since December 1973.